River Tees

-The River Tees (/tiːz/), in Northern England, rises on the eastern slope of Cross Fell in the North Pennines and flows eastwards for 85 mi to reach the North Sea between Hartlepool and Redcar near Middlesbrough.
-The modern day history of the river has been tied with the industries on Teesside in its lower reaches, where it has provided the means of import and export of goods to and from the North East England.
+The River Tees (/tiːz/), in England, rises on the eastern slope of Cross Fell in the North Pennines and flows eastwards for 85 mi to reach the North Sea in the North East of England.
+The modern-day history of the river has been tied with the industries on Teesside in its lower reaches, where it has provided the means of import and export of goods to and from the North East England.
 The need for water further downstream also meant that reservoirs were built in the extreme upper reaches, such as Cow Green.

 Etymology

 The name Tees is possibly of Brittonic origin.

 The element *tēs, meaning "warmth" with connotations of "boiling, excitement" (Welsh tes), may underlie the name.